 Cyber Liability and Data Breach: Non-profits can easily experience cyber theft.
 Your non-profit may have a greater risk than you realize.
 Donor data, employee data, confidential client data and more can be accessed on a non-profit’s computer servers, desktops, and laptops.
 If this data is compromised your non-profit may be responsible for expensive data breach costs and costly liability suits.
 A properly designed Cyber Liability and Data Breach policy will provide your non-profit with proper protection from these situations.

 Employment Practices Liability: Even in the non-profit sector we see the need for Employment Practices Liability.
 Basically, if you have any employees you should have the coverage.
 Employment Practices Liability Insurance (EPLI) includes coverage for defense costs and damages related to various employment-related claims including allegations of Wrongful Termination, Discrimination, Workplace Harassment and Retaliation.

 Accident & Health Coverage: Volunteer accident insurance pays for minor injuries to volunteers who are donating their time and expertise to your cause.
 This coverage along with Workers Compensation are important because they address injuries to your human assets – your employees and your volunteers.

-Events Coverage: Raising funds for your agency is critical to fulfilling your agency mission and delivering the services to meet your client’s needs.
+Events Coverage: Raising funds for your non-profit is critical to fulfilling your organization’s mission and delivering the services to meet your client’s needs.
 Events Coverage protects you by providing liability coverage during these fundraising events.